duergner/duergner.github.io/about.md

 ![That's me!](/assets/me.png)

 Hi there, my name is Michael Duergner; I'm working as a freelance software developer, software architect and software project manager.
-You can find me professional info over at http://sprucehill.io
+You can find me professional info over at <a href="http://sprucehill.io" target="_blank">http://sprucehill.io</a>

 I started writing code with Java and the Spring Framework about nearly 15 years ago; I had some glimpses with Grails and Groovy (which I really like for the stuff that Java is missing).